 4. Fix Some Errors

-- Windows Starts and Back Screen
+Windows Starts and Shows a Back Screen

-For instance, for Windows 10 users, the Blue Screen of Death could appear after update, such as software update, driver update, and system update.
+For instance, for Windows 10 users, the Blue Screen of Death could appear after the update, such as a software update, driver update, and system update.
 As a result, their PC cannot boot.
 Fortunately, you can know how to solve this issue through this post: Windows 10 Blue Screen of Death – You Can Quickly Fix It.

 Of course, there are other error messages you might encounter when PC won't boot, such as Black Screen of Death, Boot Device Not Found, etc.